js-ferguson/myBlog/README.md

 4. Type a name, noFolio or myBlog into the "My First API Key Name" text field and hit "Create Key".
 This will be your password and again will be stored in an environment variable along with the username "apikey", so save it for later with you MongoDB connection string and the apps secret key.

 We can leave our SMTP config there for the moment.
-You can come back and verify later, although it is not strictly neccessary.
+You can come back and verify later, although it is not strictly necessary.

 ### Environment variables

-Rather than expose sensitive data in the source code for the application, like the apps secret key, database login and smtp relay login details, we keep them in environment variable.
+Rather than expose sensitive data in the source code for the application, like the apps secret key, database login and smtp relay login details, we keep them in environment variables.
 If you are hosting the project locally on your own machine, you can edit the provided config file.
 If you are deploying to Heroku or another service, you will need to add them in the configuration of those services.
 I will cover deployment to Heroku and briefly discuss local deployment.

 #### Local Deployment